hamlim/blog/public/posts/2023/january/dollar-devlog-1.md

 work at least for today, and who know's maybe tomorrow I'll have a second Devlog for this work!

+---

+An interesting edge case that I haven't accounted for yet within my component library is a selection UI (e.g. a Dropdown or `<select>` element).
+I got around this with the previous iteration of the application by using selectable chips which I've since stopped supporting within my library.
+Hmm, will need to think about the right way to support this feature.

 <Spacer />

 ---